 If you find that your plant is holding water too long, take the grower pot out of the cache pot and put it where it can get good air circulation.
 If it’s dripping wet, remove the roots and all out of the pot and place newspapers around the root mass to soak up the moisture several times.
 This should remedy and extract the moisture.
 To avoid those nasty gnats, sprinkle some mosquito bits (safe for pets) onto the soil and each time you water, it will dissipate into the soil and kill the larvae that could destroy the roots.
 Sticky traps are another source to catch them, and many nurseries use this organic method too.

 On the flip side, when plants don't receive enough water, they drop leaves to prevent it from sweating or transpiration.
 Before they fall off, they will turn yellow which is your heads up to check the moisture with your digital thermometer!

 Cold drafts on tropical plants will often cause the leaves to turn yellow and drop.
-Constant cold temperatures cause browning or transparent spots.
-If you notice any of these symptoms on your tropical plant, check and see if it is near an air-conditioner vent or a drafty window.
-If so, just move it to a place where it isn't exposed to the cold air.
+Outright cold causes browning or pale transparent spots.
+Check and see if your plants are near an air-conditioner vent, door or a drafty window.
+If so, just move it to a place where it isn't exposed.

-Plants age.
-As they do the lower leaves will turn yellow and drop off.
-This is a normal part of the plant’s life-cycle and is not cause for concern.
-This is especially apparent with ferns, pothos and Dracaena varieties.
-For some simple maintenance, don’t be afraid to just pick these leaves off your plant.
+For many plants, as they age, the lower leaves will turn yellow and drop off.
+This is a normal part of their growth and nothing to be concerned with.
+It is especially true with Ferns, Pothos and Dracaena varieties.
+Don't hesitate to just pick these leaves off and your plant will be fine!